vishudhshah/league-analysis/README.md

 ### Bivariate Analysis

 I perform bivariate analysis on the `firstbaron` and `win` features to understand the relationship between whether securing the first Baron affects the outcome of the match.
-I use a bar plot to visualize the this relationship:
+I use a grouped bar plot to visualize the this relationship:

 <iframe
   src="assets/firstbaron-win-plot.html"